EyeOS: History

 The first publicly available eyeOS version was released on August 1, 2005, as eyeOS 0.6.0 in Olesa de Montserrat, Barcelona (Spain).
-Quickly, a worldwide community of developers took part in the project and helped improve it by translating, testing and developing it.
+A worldwide community of developers soon took part in the project and helped improve it by translating, testing, and developing it.

-After two years of development, the eyeOS Team published eyeOS 1.0 (on June 4, 2007).
+After two years of development, the eyeOS Team published eyeOS 1.0 on June 4, 2007.
 Compared with previous versions, eyeOS 1.0 introduced a complete reorganization of the code and some new web technologies, like eyeSoft, a portage-based web software installation system.
-Moreover, eyeOS also included the eyeOS Toolkit, a set of libraries allowing easy and fast development of new web Applications.
+Moreover, eyeOS also included the eyeOS Toolkit, a set of libraries allowing easy and fast development of new web applications.

 With the release of eyeOS 1.1 on July 2, 2007, eyeOS changed its license and migrated from GNU GPL Version 2 to Version 3.

-Version 1.2 was released just a few months after the 1.1 version and integrated full compatibility with Microsoft Word files.
+Version 1.2 was released just a month after the 1.1 version and integrated full compatibility with Microsoft Word files.